ronakj8617/Remote-Shell/README.md

 # 🖥️ Remote Shell with Virtual Spaces

 A multithreaded C++ Remote Shell server that simulates isolated terminal sessions for multiple users.
-Built using raw POSIX sockets, Boost threads, and custom signal handling, with RESTful APIs powered by Crow for real-time session introspection and system monitoring.
+Built using raw POSIX sockets, Boost threads, and signal-safe architecture, with RESTful APIs powered by Crow for real-time session introspection and system monitoring.

 ## 🚀 Features

 - 🔐 **Virtual Terminal Spaces**: Each user gets a separate shell-like environment, isolated from others.
 - ⚙️ **Multithreaded Server**: Handles multiple client sessions in parallel using `std::thread`.
-- 📡 **POSIX Sockets**: Low-level socket programming to simulate a secure shell.
+- 📡 **POSIX Sockets**: Low-level socket programming to simulate a secure shell behavior.
-- 🌐 **Crow REST API**: Real-time status endpoints with `GET /ping` and room for session stats and management.
+- 🌐 **Crow REST API**: `GET /ping`, with extensibility for session stats and management.
 - 🧠 **Signal-Safe Shutdown**: Custom `SIGINT` and `SIGPIPE` handlers for graceful termination.
 - 📈 **Color-coded CLI**: Styled output using ANSI escape codes for better UX.